icsl-Jeon/px4_code2/README.md

   catkin build px4_code2_msgs
   catkin build px4_code2
   ```
-  Note: if you want to use `catkin build` in Noetic, run the following command
+  * Note: if you want to use `catkin build` in Noetic, run the following command:
   ```
   sudo apt-get install python3-catkin-tools python3-osrf-pycommon
   ```

 ## Quick start for client rqt node in GCS (e.g. your commander laptop)

 Like any other [rqt node](http://wiki.ros.org/rqt), *px4_code2* can be loaded in `rqt_gui` node.

 #### kinectic ~ melodic